nigelhartm/reinforcement_learning_jigsaw_puzzle/README.md

 In a computer game I liked to play as a kid there exist a minigame called Jigsaw.
 It is hard to do efficiently.
 The reward varies dependent on how much steps you need to solve, so it will be interesting to find a solver.
 It is a tetris like puzzle which can be solved easily using heuristics.
 For learning purpose I will use reinforcement learning

 ## Rules
-The Field consists of 4 rows and 6 cols and is initialized empty o o o o o o<br>
+The Field consists of 4 rows and 6 cols and is initialized empty<br>
+o o o o o o<br>
 o o o o o o<br>
 o o o o o o<br>